Import data from one Slack workspace to another

 - Decide how you’d like to import channels with no matching name.
 You can click the first drop-down menu to choose a different option for all channels, or click the arrow next to Show channels to override the pre-selected import setting for individual users.

-- If your Corporate Export file contains private data and you want to import direct messages, check the box next to Direct Messages between imported users.
+- If your export file contains data from direct messages and you’d like to import them, check the box next to Direct Messages between imported users.

 - Click Next.